 Also called soft proofing, Simulate Overprint shows a representation of how overlapping areas of ink appear when printed on a page.
 You set up overprinting on the symbol layers of symbols or graphics.

 When you simulate overprint on export, vector features are rasterized into images.
-They are not maintained as individual vector layers in the output PDF file.
-This results in options specific to vector data, such as Export georeference information, being disabled.
+They are not maintained as individual vector layers in the output PDF document.
+This results in options specific to vector data, such as Layers and attributes, being unavailable.

 Embed color profile